wingsingChan/SABE_Radiotelemetry_Public/README.md

 # Code and data for "Microhabitat preferences and movement exhbit distinct seasonal and sex-specific patterns in Beale's eyed turtles (*Sacalia bealei*)"

--   Authors:

-    -   Wing Sing Chan \## Add ORCID
-    -   Yik Hei Sung \## Add ORCID
-    -   Timothy C. Bonebrake \## Add ORCID

 This repository contains the data and code used in the analysis of the spatial patterns, habitat selection and microhabitat uses of Beale's eyed turtles (*Sacalia bealei*) in Hong Kong Special Administrative Region:

 > Chan, W. S., Sung, Y. H., & Bonebrake, T. C. (2024) Microhabitat and movement exhibit distinct seasonal and sex-specific patterns in Beale's eyed turtles (*Sacalia bealei*). *In prep*.

 ## Data

 All data are contained in the directory `data/`.
 The original data containing the spatial coordinates of the animals are deposited on Movebank (ID: 5056848767).
-Due to conservation concerns, accessing to the original data on Movebank is restricted to the project author only.
+Due to conservation concerns, accessing to the original data on Movebank is restricted to the project team only.
 All data in the repository were pre-processed to spatial estimates used to fit subsequent models.

 -   `SABE_biometry.csv` contains biometric measurements of 25 monitored individuals